 Sub-recipients must submit at least one reimbursement request upon completion of the project.
 However, quarterly reimbursement requests as the project progresses are preferred.
 The reimbursement request must be done through www.fundingmt.org.
 All requests for reimbursement must include all supporting documentation to substantiate claimed expenses.
 Supporting Documentation must include 1. proof of payment (i.e. general ledger or warrant check) 2.
 Invoices and receipts.
 Reimbursements are made only for expenditures made during the grant period of performance.
-Reimbursements may be withheld if any quarterly progress reports are outstanding.
+Reimbursements requests will be rejected if any quarterly progress reports are outstanding.
+Projects with outstanding quarterly progress reports may be subject to termination of project funding.